10 Questions To Ask Your Wealth Manager And The Answers You Want

 What is a fiduciary?

-A fiduciary is required to act in your best interests in all their recommendations and advice.
-That means they only propose a certain course of action if it benefits you.
+A fiduciary must prioritize your interests in every advice and recommendation they provide.
+That means they only propose a particular action if it benefits you.
 If they suggest a particular investment vehicle, they will inform you of the costs it includes.
 They disclose everything, hide nothing, and put your goals and optimized outcomes as their highest priority.

 So that’s the good news:

-You will very likely save a lot of money in costs and fees with a fiduciary.
-Even more, you won’t be cornered into something like an annuity that benefits the person selling it more than it benefits you.
+You will save a lot of money in costs and fees with a fiduciary.
+You won’t be cornered into an annuity that benefits the person selling it more than it benefits you.
 Everything will be on the table at all times.

 Answer You Want to Hear: Yes.